Ranker plugins let you implement a custom ranker that receives all the occurrences of the keywords matched in the

 Token filter plugins let you implement a custom tokenizer that makes tokens according to custom rules.
 There are two type:

-- Index-time tokenizer declared by index_token_filter in index settings
+- Index-time tokenizer declared by index_token_filter in table settings

 - query-time tokenizer declared by token_filter OPTION directive

 In the text processing pipeline, the token filters will run after the base tokenizer processing occurs (which processes the text from field or query and creates tokens out of them).

 indexer on indexing source data into a table or by an RT table on processing